flightctl/flightctl-ansible/README.md

 ## Support

 redhat.edge_manager collection v0.7.1 is for [Technical Preview](https://access.redhat.com/support/offerings/techpreview).
-IIf you encounter issues or have questions, you can submit a support request through the following channels:
+If you encounter issues or have questions, you can submit a support request through the following channels:
  - GitHub Issues: Report bugs, request features, or ask questions by opening an issue in the [GitHub repository](https://github.com/flightctl/flightctl-ansible/issues).

 ## Release notes